 White collar criminals measure their effectiveness by the comfort level of their victims.
 Those false perceptions of integrity that criminals build around themselves help to mask their criminal intents by increasing the comfort level of their victims, and corroding skepticism of the criminal’s actions.

-The white collar criminal always has the initiative to commit their crimes.
-They have no respect for society and their victims.
+White collar criminals always have the initiative to commit their crimes.
+They have no respect for society or their victims.
 White collar criminals consider your humanity as a weakness to be exploited in the execution of their crimes.
 By your humanity, I mean your ethics, your morals, and our great laws that create the presumption of innocence until proven guilty.
 Your trust, your morality, your ethics, and our great legal system limit your behavior, while giving white collar criminals freedom to commit their crimes and obstruct justice.

-In any case, as the criminal CFO of Crazy Eddie, I found that most journalists, Wall Street analysts, investors, and auditors did not know how to ask proper questions, who to ask the proper questions to, how to handle my deceptive answers, and how to ask appropriate follow up questions.
+In any case, as the criminal CFO of Crazy Eddie, I found that most journalists, Wall Street analysts, investors, and auditors did not know how to ask proper questions, of whom to ask the proper questions, how to handle my deceptive answers, and how to ask appropriate follow up questions.

 No criminal finds morality and stops committing crime simply because another criminal went to jail

 Many people mistakenly believe that strong punishment such as long prison sentences is a deterrent to crime.
 Recently, many white collar criminals have received very stiff sentences, which I firmly support.
 However, strong punishment is not a material deterrent to crime, but rather a society's policy for dealing with the consequences of those found guilty of it.
 Criminals don’t plan on going to prison just like entrepreneurs don’t plan on business failure.